Gym Equipment

 So, what is the best position to adopt on the leg press for ultimate glute activation?

-Quite simply, it involves placing your feet at around shoulder width apart and positioned higher up on the foot plate.
+Place your feet around shoulder width apart and positioned higher up on the foot plate for maximum recruitment of your glute muscles.
 The weight load will then shift from the front of your legs to the posterior chain helping to work the glutes.

 As with all resistance training, perform the reps slowly and with control, squeezing the glutes throughout for a better mind-muscle connection.